Hagwon: Korea’s Private Education Industry

 But there’s a darker side to the Hagwon system.
 It perpetuates a vicious cycle of disparity.
 Students with better pre-education are more likely to succeed.
 Leading to better careers.
 Wealthier families can afford the best Hagwon.
 Giving their children a clear advantage over those who can’t afford them.
 This divide creates a growing gap in educational and career opportunities.

 People work hard to afford expensive Hagwon.
 Children stay long hours because their parents are at work.
 From my Dutch perspective, working less and spending more time with your kids could reduce the need for costly Hagwon.
-There’s only so much information people can absorb in a day.
+There’s only so much information children can absorb in a day.
 You could enjoy quality time while they're young and teach them valuable lessons they won't learn in school.

 Sven den Otter svendenotter